The Cost of Living in London vs The Cost of Living in Berlin, Madrid, Paris, Rome, and Warsaw

 Warsaw is the cheapest city on this list, and it comes as no surprise (despite it being much more expensive than other Polish cities).
 Considering all the expenses, you will need to live in Warsaw, per month, € 952.15.
 The Polish capital is the only European capital among the assessed where you can live with less than 1000 euros per month.
 Warsaw is also among the cheapest cities to take an Uber in Europe.

-Cost of Living Warsaw vs London
+How Warsaw Compares with The Cost of Living in London

 Warsaw is an impressive 59.1% cheaper than London.